-- Step 1: Choose a scope of the journey map
+- Step 1: Choose the scope of the journey map

 - Step 2: Choose a persona to focus on

-- Step 4: Add lanes to illustrate more details
+- Step 4: Add lanes to illustrate details

 - Step 5: Analyze your customer journey map

-Step 1: Choose a scope for your journey map
+Step 1: Define a scope for your journey map

-Journey maps can have various scales and scopes.
-High-level journey maps provide an overview of an end to end experience and can be used to plan your research, to manage multiple projects and teams or to align and orchestrate different detailed journeys.
+When you’re creating a customer journey map, it’s important to define its scale and scope.
+For example, high-level journey maps provide an overview of an end to end experience.
+You can use them to plan your research, manage multiple projects and teams, or to align different detailed journeys.

-So as a first step you have to decide how far you want to zoom in or out of the experience you are illustrating.
+In other words, the first step to making an effective customer journey map is to decide how far you want to zoom in or out of the experience you are illustrating.